faixan-khan/accent_control/README.md

 # Deepvoice3_pytorch with Lip Embeddings

-This work build upon the [Deepvoice3](https://github.com/r9y9/deepvoice3_pytorch).
-I add lip embeddings to the architecture which allows to control the accent of the speaker.
+This work was build upon [Deepvoice3](https://github.com/r9y9/deepvoice3_pytorch).

+This work allows to control the accent of a speaker by making use of a pseudo-visual stream.
+The lip embeddings from the pseudo-visual stream are added to the deepvoice architecture allowing for accent control.

 This work was inspired from the following works: